-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) state:
+The Exclusionary Private Monopolisation Guidelines state:

-Exclusionary Conduct refers to various types of conduct that would cause difficulty for other entrepreneurs in continuing their business activities or for new market entrants to commence their business activities, and which thereby would be likely to cause a "substantial restraint of competition" in the relevant market.
+Exclusionary Conduct refers to various types of conduct that would cause difficulty for other entrepreneurs in continuing their business activities or for new market entrants to commence their business activities, and which thereby would be likely to cause a 'substantial restraint of competition' in the relevant market.

-As such, an essential facility is not necessarily required to establish private monopolisation, although it may well be relevant when assessing anticompetitive effect of the conduct in question.
+As such, an essential facility is not necessarily required to establish private monopolisation, although it may well be relevant when assessing anti-competitive effect of the conduct in question.